Liquid Web - Data Center

 Controlling server temperatures is a critical challenge for any data center.

-Liquid Web facility managers were forced to fully utilize the 39 up flow air conditioning units in order to distribute the necessary airflow throughout the space.
+Liquid Web facility managers were forced to fully utilize the 39 up flow air conditioning units in order to distribute the necessary airflow throughout the data center.
 Unfortunately, this approach wasted energy and was not effective in cooling the server racks, as airflow was rarely focused towards the load.

 “While our existing infrastructure was able to effectively cool the data centers heat load, our facility was not operating efficiently when it came to air distribution and server rack cooling,” said Aaron Reif, data center project manager at Liquid Web.
 “After the initial focused-air distribution tests, our team was ready to retrofit the entire air distribution process with fabric ducts.”